-Browne v Dunne (1894) 6 R 67 is the leading case in relation to cross-examination and the requirement of giving witnesses an opportunity to respond to an allegation made against them.
+Browne v Dunn (1894) 6 R 67 is the leading case in relation to cross-examination and the requirement of giving witnesses an opportunity to respond to an allegation made against them.

-Lord Chancellor Herschell said at page 70 - 71.
+Lord Chancellor Herschell said at pages 70 - 71.